tesults/cypress-documentation/content/guides/references/configuration.md

 interact with the browser.

-Because GC adds additional time to the overall run, we've added the amount of time this routine has taken to the bottom of the Command Log in the Cypress test-runner.
+Because GC adds additional time to the overall run, we've added the amount of time this routine has taken to the bottom of the Command Log in the Cypress test runner.

 <DocsImage src="/img/guides/configuration/firefox-gc-interval-in-command-log.jpg" alt="GC duration shown"></DocsImage>